Jackevansevo/Blog/content/building-colour-schemes-with-mini.base16.md

 base0F: "bb9584"
 ```

-I can take these definitions and create a corresponding `mini.base16` colourscheme:
+I can take these definitions and create a corresponding `mini.base16` colorscheme:

 ```lua
 require('mini.base16').setup({